A guide to private renting in the UK: tenants’ rights in 2024

 👪Guarantor (sometimes)

-For certain candidates like first-time renters or students, a guarantor will be required as a backup if you can’t pay rent.
+For certain candidates like first-time renters or students, a tenant guarantor will be required as a backup if you can’t pay rent.

 📝Application